jdhenshaw/SCOUSE/README.md

 =====

 SCOUSE is a spectral line fitting algorithm.
 The current version fits Gaussian files to spectral line emission.
-Please refer to Henshaw+ 2015 for further information.
+Please refer to Henshaw et al. 2015 (submitted) for further information.

 Installation
 ============